 - Easier Concept Testing: If you have the PIC goals of attractiveness and affordability, it is much easier to do concept testing.
 And it becomes better if you have a prototype and then ask sample prospective consumers if they think the product is attractive and (estimate a price) affordable.
 At this time the innovation team might realize that consumers have different notions of attractiveness and affordability than what they had assumed.So some more probing about what are the indicators of attractiveness might be worthwhile as the concept is narrowed down and refined.
 For example, doing a focus group with a prototype might reveal that “attractiveness”depends on how many of your Facebook friends “like” the photo of the new product you just bought.

 - Easier Launch and Marketing Decisions: If you have “affordability” in the PIC you will be looking at getting into affordable Wal-Mart than the premium Nordstrom.
 The point being that each piece of the launch and initial marketing can be guided by the qualitative goals in a well thought out PIC.

-To summarize, just like qualitative research helps get a feel of the domain, qualitative goals allow the innovation team to get a "feel" of the goal of innovation.
-Finally, he qualitative goals of the PIC should be as closely aligned to the company's overall mission as possible.
-Contact StratoServe.
+To summarize, just like qualitative research helps get a feel of the domain, qualitative goals allow the innovation team to get a “feel” of the goal of innovation.
+Finally, he qualitative goals of the PIC should be as closely aligned to the company’s overall mission as possible.
+About StratoServe.